SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 modules (Module)
 ----------------

-Options related to optional modules, that can be enabled or disabled.
+Sponge provides a number of modules that allow for enabling or disabling certain specific features.
+These may be enabled or disabled below.
+Any changes here require a server restart as modules are applied at startup.

 * **broken-mod**